north-road/slyr/docs/src/user_guide/faq.md

 > - All  the SLYR tools are exposed in QGIS as "Processing" algorithms, which  means that you can easily re-use these tools within your own custom QGIS  [Processing models](https://docs.qgis.org/latest/en/docs/user_manual/processing/modeler.html).
 You can also use QGIS' native [Batch Processing](https://docs.qgis.org/latest/en/docs/user_manual/processing/batch.html) tools to use SLYR to do bulk data conversion (such as converting all the MXDs from a folder to QGS projects in one go).
 > - The [qgis_process tool](https://docs.qgis.org/latest/en/docs/user_manual/processing/standalone.html) can be used to run SLYR tools from a command line prompt outside of the  QGIS application, allowing you to script conversions in a batch or  shell script.
 Alternatively, you can also access all the SLYR tools via  the [PyQGIS commands](https://docs.qgis.org/latest/en/docs/user_manual/processing/console.html#) for running Processing tools.
 This allows you to do conversions as part of a custom Python script.

+## Will I still be able to convert my files once ArcMap is retired?

+Absolutely yes!
+You do not need installation of ESRI software for SLYR to perform the conversions.

+## Data Frames

+If you have more than one data frame in your ESRI product, SLYR will create a separate layer group for each data frame.
+SLYR also creates a map theme for each corresponding data frame and configures the print layouts to use these map themes.

 ## File Formats